 I always tell my models to wear something they feel beautiful as well as comfortable in.

 If you are going to make them run, jump or sit, tell them ahead of time.
-This way they can choose something that will allow them to move freely.
+This way they can choose different looks that will allow them to move freely.

 To give a sense of connection and so your couple complement each other, get them to coordinate outfits.
 This doesn’t mean they have to be dressed the same way.